 Landon (2004) found the combined risk of infant death or brain damage to be 0.05% or 1 in every 2000 VBAC labors which is a 200 times smaller than the risk you quoted of 10%.
 If you or your OB have a large VBAC study showing a 10% mortality rate, please email me.

 Needless to say, she did not respond as there is not one large VBAC study showing maternal or infant mortality rates anywhere near 10%.
 This woman was lied to.
 Why do you suppose her OB would tell her that?

 Informed consent also includes asking how many more children the woman wishes to have.
-We know that the risk of uterine rupture, uterine dehiscence and other peripartum complications decrease after the first VBAC, (Mercer 2008) whereas the risk of “placenta accreta, hysterectomy, transfusion of 4 units or more of packed red blood cells, [bladder injury], bowel injury, urethral injury, ileus [absence of muscular contractions of the intestine which normally move the food through the system], ICU admission, and longer operative time were seen with an increasing number of cesarean deliveries.
-[In addition] after the first cesarean, increased risk of placenta previa, need for postoperative (maternal) ventilator support, and more hospital days were seen with increasing number of cesarean deliveries.”
+We know that the risk of uterine rupture, uterine dehiscence and other peripartum complications decrease after the first VBAC (Mercer 2008) and the risk of placenta accreta, hysterectomy, blood transfusion, surgical injuries and ICU admission increase with each cesarean.
 (Silver 2006)